kashmir96/oso/content/wiki/batch-update-frontmatter.md

 title: "Batch Update Frontmatter of Markdown Files with Python"
 description: "Learn how to use a Python script to update the frontmatter of multiple Markdown files at once."
 type: "Learns"
-cover:
-  image: /img/learns/8.webp
-  alt: "Illustration of a robot using a magnifying glass to look at a sitemap"
 ---

 ## Introduction